AwakeLion-Robot-Lab/awakelion-logger/README.md

 > * Use `std::allocator` as standard of memory allocation, like placement new and buffer destruct.

 > [!NOTE]
-> I already found a helpful [blog](https://pskrgag.github.io/post/mpmc_vuykov/) to explain Vyukov's MPMCQueue, here i provide my thought.
+> I already found a helpful [blog](https://pskrgag.github.io/post/mpmc_vuykov/) to explain Vyukov's MPMCQueue, and here I provide my thought.

 **The core of Vyukov's MPMCQueue is the sequence of cell**, here cell is the base unit of ringbuffer, which includes sequence and input `DataT` data.